Invention for Innovation Challenge Awards - Guidance for Stage 1 applications

 Projects in this programme will vary considerably in their design; however, it is expected that applicants will clearly describe:

-- The technology to be tested, stating the current status of validation.
+- The technology to be developed, stating the current status of validation

 - Project Plan

 Provide an expert summary of the project plan plus any additional points required to support statements made in the previous sections, and include any key references required to justify the points made (e.g. in the use of particular outcome measures or research design and methodology).

 The project plan should include the following:

 - The individual work packages within your project and your project milestones (a Gantt chart may be attached in the supporting information).
 Please make sure this includes a strategy for the evaluation of the intervention, with a clear set of outcome measures

 - A description of the main hurdles to be overcome technically, clinically and commercially